StructuralNeurobiologyLab/SyConn/docs/contact_site_classification.md

 This creates a new `SegmentationDataset` of type `conn`.
 These are contact site objects that overlapped at least with one voxel with a synapse `SegmentationObject`.

 Other objects such as vesicle clouds and mitochondria are mapped by proximity.
-Mapping these objects helps to improve the features used for classifying the contact sites.
+Mapping these objects helps to improve the features used for classifying the conn objects.

     cps.map_objects_to_conn(...)

 ## Classifying conn objects

+In principle, one could imagine that the overlap between a synapse object and a contact site object is already a sufficient identification of a synapse between two neurites.
+In practice, we found that a further classification can improve the performance, because it can incorporate other relevant features, such as vesicles clouds in proximity.

     cps.create_conn_syn_gt(conn_sd, path_to_gt_kzip)

 creates the ground truth for the RFC and also trains and stores the classifier.
 Then, the `conn` `SegmentationObjects` can be classified with